Interactive Kiosks for Informal Science Education Facilities

 Kiosks may be custom designed for each facility, featuring local satellite-tracking studies and focusing on local conservation issues.
-For example, a kiosk was developed for the Bateman Education Center at the Chincoteague National Wildlife Refuge on Assateague Island, VA.
+For example, a kiosk was developed for the new Bateman Education Center at the Chincoteague National Wildlife Refuge on Assateague Island, VA.
 The kiosk features satellite-tracked peregrine falcons captured during migration on Assateague Island.
-Visitors may view animated maps showing the complete migration routes of four peregrines tracked over the last few years, as well as regularly updated maps.
-Another such kiosk is featured in the Padre Island Birding and Nature Center on South Padre Island, Texas.
+Visitors may view animated maps showing the complete migration routes of four peregrines tracked over the last few years, as well as regularly updated maps showing the locations of peregrines being tracked in real-time.

 Read more about our most recent kiosk at the Chincoteague National Wildlife Refuge.